PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/access-key-rolling-blog/aws/README.md

 1. Open a CloudShell
 2. Install terraform - if you are unfamiliar, here is a [tutorial](https://dev.to/aws-builders/how-to-install-terraform-on-aws-cloudshell-5had)
-3. Create a lambda layer with the prismacloud_sdk and boto3, or [use the one we built](https://rotating-prisma-cloud-access-keys-blog.s3.amazonaws.com/aws/lambda/layers/prismacloud-sdk/prismacloud-sdk.zip)
+3. Create a lambda layer with the prismacloud_sdk and boto3, or [use the one we built](https://rotating-prisma-cloud-access-keys-blog.s3.amazonaws.com/aws/lambda/layers/prismacloud-sdk/prismacloud-sdk.zip). **NOTE:** If you are going to test this in a region other than us-east-1, you will need to copy the Lambda layer to a bucket in your region.
-6. Download the code
+4. Download the code
-7. Change directories into aws
+5. Change directories into aws
-8. Run: terraform init && terraform apply
+6. Run: terraform init && terraform apply
-9. Enter the variables:
+7. Enter the variables:
    - region - AWS region, eg. "us-east-1"
    - rotation_interval - The number of days (1-365) between automatic scheduled rotations of the secret
    - s3_bucket_for_layer - S3 Bucket for the custom lambda layer with the prismacloud-sdk installed